Cart 0

 Archaeological Focus

-In 2022, the investigations in the castle will focus on two areas.
-The first one, called area 7, is located East of the big room covering the cistern.
-During 2017 summer campaign, the team discovered two of the walls enclosing this area and did a great job exposing the fallen walls and the decorative plaster covering this room from the final moments of the castle’s life some 700 years ago.
+In 2025, the investigations in the castle will focus on two areas.
+The first one, called Area 7, is located East of the big room covering the castle’s cistern.
+During earlier research campaigns, the team discovered two of the walls enclosing this area and did a great job exposing the fallen walls and the decorative plaster covering this room from the final moments of the castle’s life some 700 years ago.
 Now that the hardest work has been done, we will remove all the remaining big pieces of plaster and continue searching for the beautiful decorations while we push to excavate to the floor level.
 Sealed by the fallen walls for centuries, we will uncover everything the last inhabitants of the castle left behind.

 The second area (6), is located between the castle entrance and the cistern.
-In 2015, during some restoration work, a small crack opened close to the cistern.
+During some restoration work, a small crack opened close to the cistern.
 We eagerly anticipated the next summer when we could make a test trench to investigate the area.
 We were hoping to find a staircase giving access to an underground chamber.
 Instead, we found a square opening, probably built to give light and air to two hallways and a big round bolted chamber.
 Last summer we could finally get into the new chamber and the hallways.
-In 2018 we expect to find additional rooms carved into the castle rock at the end of one of the hallways.

 Registration